pyxelr/recommendations-for-engineers/README.md

 - [Ben Greenfield Fitness](https://bengreenfieldfitness.com/) ← fitness advice
 - [Bulletproof Radio](https://blog.daveasprey.com/category/podcasts/) ← biohacker podcast by Dave Asprey
-- [Huberman Lab](https://hubermanlab.libsyn.com/) ← analysis of Neuroscience: how our brain and its connections with the organs of our body controls our perceptions, our behaviors, and our health
+- [Huberman Lab](https://hubermanlab.libsyn.com/) ← analysis of neuroscience: how our brain and its connections with the organs of our body control our perceptions, our behaviors, and our health
 - [TedTalks Health](https://www.ted.com/talks?topics%5B%5D=health)

 ### programming